stakater/mto-docs/content/learn/mto-vs-vcluster.md

 ### Is vCluster more secure than MTO?

-vCluster provides stronger isolation, making it better for untrusted tenants.
+vCluster provides stronger isolation, so it is the better fit where an adversarial tenant holds cluster credentials.
-MTO is secure for internal environments when policies are properly enforced.
+MTO is secure when its policies are enforced — and where tenants never receive cluster credentials, they cannot reach the API server at all, so the comparison does not apply in the usual way.

 ---